A lifelong West Ham United supporter, television presenter and film producer, Matt Lorenzo grew up in a house that was often visited by Bobby Moore.

 Sadly, Moore passed away in February 1993, aged just 51, after being diagnosed with cancer for a second time.
-To mark what would have been his 80th birthday, Lorenzo pays tribute to a man and footballer like no other...
+On what would have been his 81st birthday, Lorenzo pays tribute to a man and footballer like no other...

 Anyone old enough to remember the World Cup final in 1966 will remember where they were when Bobby Moore lifted that trophy, the only England captain ever to do so – before or since.

 I remember exactly where I was.
 Because I was sitting on a plank which straddled a chair in my Uncle Frank's barbershop.
 It was arguably the greatest day in the nation’s sporting history and everyone who wasn’t at Wembley was glued to a television set.
 Which is why my Mum thought she’d take advantage of the empty streets to beat the queue for the barbers.